-Dr Wolford treats the most common type of TMJ disorder is a displaced articular disc.
+Dr. Wolford treats one of the most common types of TMJ disorder, a displaced articular disc.
 This occurs when a disc slips out of its proper position.

-Comprised of numerous bones, muscles, tendons and other components, the jaw is one of the most complex joints in the body.
-This is understandable, as the jaw has to move in multiple directions and planes in order to chew food properly and facilitate speech.
+Comprised of numerous bones, muscles, tendons, and other components, the jaw is one of the most complex joints in the body.
+This is understandable, as the jaw has to move in multiple directions and planes to chew food properly and facilitate speech.

 However, all of those parts present ample opportunity for problems to develop.
 A collection of jaw issues known as temporomandibular joint (TMJ) disorders can cause significant discomfort and other problematic symptoms for patients.